 - Discuss the pathophysiology of heart failure and how the body’s compensatory mechanisms contribute to progression of heart failure.

 - Contrast pathophysiology for heart failure with reduced ejection fraction to heart failure with preserved ejection fraction.

 - Describe the NYHA classification system and the ACC/AHA stages of heart failure.

 - Recognize heart failure through physical assessment and diagnostic test results.

-- Discuss pharmacological and nonpharmacological management of all stages of heart failure based on current evidence-based guidelines.
+- Evaluate nonpharmacological management of all stages of heart failure based on current evidence-based guidelines.

 - Differentiate the 3 primary presentations of acute decompensated heart failure.

-- Outline treatment strategies for acute decompensated heart failure.
+- Outline treatment strategies for acute decompensated heart failure including prescriber specific considerations.

 - Compare treatment options in the patient with Stage D Heart Failure.